 - Link performing a GET request

 - On load actions that perform a POST request

 OutSystems built-in protection

-Protection against CSRF is shared between the client devices and the application implementation.
-Until recently, the most robust and generic form of protection was performed only at server side.
-It consists in including an anti-CSRF token within every or relevant requests:
+The most robust and generic form of CSRF protection is to perform server-side validation.
+It consists in including an anti-CSRF token, known as Token Based Mitigation, within every or relevant requests: